[Editor's Note: We bring back this timeless election article from the past]

-If you turn on the television between now and the November 2012 Presidential election, chances are high you'll be bombarded by sound bytes, political spin, and other bits of information trying to sway your vote one way or the other.
+If you turn on the television between now and the November 2020 Presidential election, chances are high you'll be bombarded by bits of information trying to sway your vote one way or the other.

 To answer the latter question, we need to go back to 1824 when Andrew Jackson was running against John Quincy Adams for President.
 The Harrisburg Pennsylvanian published the first straw poll, showing that Jackson was ahead by 335 votes to Adams' 169.

 Much like Al Gore in 2000, Andrew Jackson won the popular vote but did not get enough electoral votes to become president in 1824.
 Jackson beat John Quincy Adams by more than 77,000 votes, but since neither candidate received enough electoral votes to clinch the election, the outcome was decided in the House of Representatives.
 Adams won, and Jackson would not occupy the White House for another 4 years.

 Straw polls are informal surveys asking the public how they feel about an issue or a candidate.
 Unfortunately, straw polls are not very reliable as they do not utilize any sort of scientific rigor.

 A good example of straw polling gone wrong is the 1936 opinion poll conducted by The Literary Digest.
 The magazine sent out millions of postcards asking Americans who they were going to vote for in the 1936 election.
 They received back 2.4 million cards from their readers and predicted Republican candidate Alf Landon would win the election.